Nativity Guidance Department

 When you graduate, your diploma is your only copy.
 Nativity does not keep copies of graduates’ diplomas.
 However, if proof is needed of graduation a transcript and/or a letter on school letterhead can be provided.
 To request graduation verification please fax a signed release with your name, year of graduation, an address of where the information is to be sent and number to contact you if there are questions to 570-622-8110 to the attention of Mrs. Yaneck in the Main Office.
 There is a $10.00 fee per transaction.

 International students are encouraged to work through an outside agency to obtain acceptance into Nativity High School.
 All international students must apply through the Development Office and be accepted by the Administration.
 All international students seeking acceptance must be fluent in English.
 Once accepted, international students may obtain an I-20 Visa form from Mr. Naffin in the Studies Office.

 All student athletes looking to compete at the Division 1 or Division 2 levels of athletics in college must register through the NCAA Eligibility Center.
 Most but not all major courses at Nativity are NCAA Core Course Approved.
 Please check with Guidance starting in your junior year that enough core courses are being taken in order to be eligible for college athletics.

 Nativity offers an in-house SAT prep course for one quarter during the Sophomore year.
-The course is taught by Mr. Strause (Math) and Mr. Connoly (Critical Reading/Writing).
+The course is co-taught by a faculty member from the Math and English departments.
 Other information regarding outside testing preparation opportunities in the local community can be found in the Guidance Office.

 PSAT Code – Nativity administers the PSAT to all underclassmen in October.
 Upon completion of the PSAT, the student grade reporting packet includes an individualized code to connect to Khan Academy for specialized practice/tutoring for the SAT.
 This is an excellent tool for SAT Preparation.